 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, upon the expiration of the market standoff and lock-up agreements, the early release of these agreements or the perception in the market that the holders of a large number of shares of common stock intend to sell shares, could reduce the market price of our common stock.
 After this offering and after giving effect to the conversion of all outstanding shares of our series A convertible preferred stock and the exercise of outstanding warrants into an aggregate of shares of our common stock, shares of our common stock will be outstanding, or shares of common stock if the underwriters exercise their option to purchase additional shares in full, based on our shares outstanding as of the date of this prospectus.
-Of these shares, the shares we are selling in this offering, or shares if the underwriters exercise their option to purchase additional shares in full, are currently prohibited or otherwise restricted under securities laws, market standoff agreements entered into by our stockholders with the underwriters; however, subject to applicable securities law restrictions and excluding shares of restricted stock that will remain unvested, these shares will be able to be sold in the public market beginning 180 days after the date of this prospectus.
+Of these shares, the shares we are selling in this offering, or shares if the underwriters exercise their option to purchase additional shares in full, may be resold in the public market immediately.
+The remainingshares, or% of our outstanding shares after this offering, or% of our outstanding shares after this offering if the underwriters exercise their option to purchase additional shares in full, are currently prohibited or otherwise restricted under securities laws, market standoff agreements entered into by our stockholders with us or lock-up agreements entered into by our stockholders with the underwriters; however, subject to applicable securities law restrictions and excluding shares of restricted stock that will remain unvested, these shares will be able to be sold in the public market beginning 180 days after the date of this prospectus.
 The representative may, in its sole discretion, release all or some portion of the shares subject to lock-up agreements at any time and for any reason.
-Shares issued upon the exercise of stock on the public market to the greements, in the public market to the date of this prospectus.
-The representative may, in its sole discretion, release all or some portion of thure awards granted under those plans will become available for sale in the public market to the extercise of applicable vesting schedules, any applicable market standoff and lock-up agreements, and Rule 144 and Rule 701 under the Securities Act.
-See the sectio
+Shares issued upon the exercise of stock options outstanding under our stock incentive plans or pursuant to future awards granted under those plans will become available for sale in the public market to the extent permitted by the provisions of applicable vesting schedules, any applicable market standoff and lock-up agreements, and Rule 144 and Rule 701 under the Securities Act of 1933, as amended, or the Securities Act.
+See the section of this prospectus titled "Shares Eligible for Future Sale" for additional information.

-Moreover, upon completion of this offering, the holders of approximately shares of our common stock will be eligible to exercise certain rights, subject to various conditions and limitations, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+Moreover, upon completion of this offering, the holders of approximately \\\\\\ shares of our common stock will be eligible to exercise certain rights, subject to various conditions and limitations, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 We also plan to register all shares of common stock that we may issue under our equity compensation plans.
 Once we register these shares, they can be freely sold in the public market upon issuance and once vested, subject to volume limitations applicable to affiliates and the lock-up agreements described in the section of this prospectus titled "Underwriting."
 If any of these additional shares are sold, or if it is perceived that they will be sold, in the public market, the market price of our common stock could decline.